gruhn/vue-qrcode-reader/README.md

 </qrcode-reader>
 ```

-### `:paused`
+### `paused` prop

-With the `paused` prop you can prevent further `decode` and `locate` propagation.
+With the `paused` prop you can prevent further `decode` propagation and functions passed via `track` are stopped being called.
 Useful for example if you're only interested in the first result.
 This will also freeze the camera stream.

 ```html
 <qrcode-reader @decode="onDecode" :paused="paused"></qrcode-reader>